github-cloud/atlas-help/terraform/runs/how-runs-execute.html.md

 # How Terraform Runs Execute in Atlas

 This briefly covers the internal process of running Terraform plan and applies in Atlas.
-Iti s not necessary to know this information, but may be valuable to help understand implications of running in Atlas or debug failing runs.
+It is not necessary to know this information, but may be valuable to help understand implications of running in Atlas or debug failing runs.